pescap/EasyHPC/docs/source/deepxde.rst

 Install **TensorFlow** using the command line: ::

 $ pip install tensorflow  #Using pip as a installer
-$ conda install TensorFlow #Using conda as a installer
+$ conda install tensorflow #Using conda as a installer

 The next step is to **install the DeepXDE library** with one of these commands: ::